Skip to main content

 Retool automatically tries to use NsJail to sandbox the creation of execution environments for custom libraries.
 NsJail requires privileged container access.
 While NsJail is not required to use custom libraries, it is strongly recommended.

-• Host the code-executor service in a separate "jailed" cluster that can run containers in privileged mode on ECS/EC2 or another supported deployment framework.
+If your deployment framework does not support privileged container access, you can host the code-executor service in a separate cluster that can run containers in privileged mode.
 You then configure the CODE_EXECUTOR_INGRESS_DOMAIN environment variable to communicate with the code-executor service over http or https.

-Both Cloud and self-hosted organizations can import public packages from npm.
-Self-hosted organizations can also import private packages from npm.
+Both cloud and self-hosted instances can import public packages from npm.
+Self-hosted instances can also import private packages from npm.

 Use libraries in a workflow